Confucius of the day

 There is something that distinguishes this film from many others: surely, the charisma of the four main actors and their brilliant and hilarious performances.
 But, let’s start with the beginning.

 Mythic John Cleese (along with Graham Chapman, the two most outstanding members from Monty Python) dumped his acid sense of humour in a story about burglars, and he decided to offer it to a filmmaker (Charles Crichton, who hadn’t shot a movie since the late 60’s).
 Cleese succeeded in putting pressure on the producers, and (along with Crichton) wrote the final screenplay.
 They opted to dispense with the dark surreal humour from Monty Python’s stage, and they also impregnated the absurd situations with more dramatic likeliness.
-And the bet was complete, because they Read the rest of this article »
+And the bet was complete, because they Continue reading A fish-ful of pounds (and other singular creatures)

 the “ultimate puppet” that could duplicate the grace and range of human movement